Displaying items by tag: morocco safe

 After a gruelling wait, the much- anticipated vaccines are finally making a difference, not least in the way people are booking up travel again.
 In Morocco, the first country in Africa to start vaccination, the campaign started on 29 January 2021 and 64 percent of the population has been fully vaccinated.
 You can see here the evolution of the vaccination campaigns around the world.

 Fortress - granary in Morocco's south

-TRAVEL RESTRICTIONS INSIDE MOROCCO
+MOROCCO TRAVEL RESTRICTIONS

 Jemaa El Fna square, Marrakech

-BEST TIME TO VISIT MOROCCO ?
+MOROCCO BEST TIME TO VISIT